Azure/ResourceModules/docs/wiki/The library - Module design.md

 <summary>Diagnostic Settings</summary>

-The diagnostic settings may differ slightly depending from resource to resource.
+The diagnostic settings may differ slightly, from resource to resource.
 Most notably, the `<LogsIfAny>` as well as `<MetricsIfAny>` may be different and have to be added by you.
-However, it may just as well be the case they no metrics or no logs are existing.
-You can then remove the parameter and property from the resource itself.
+However, it may also happen that a given resource type simply doesn't support any metrics and/or logs.
+In this case, you can then remove the parameter and property from the module you develop.

 ```bicep
 @description('Optional.
 Specifies the number of days that logs will be kept for; a value of 0 will retain data indefinitely.')